 As an employee at a trendy frozen yogurt store, I encounter the ongoing ritualistic tasks of middle class America.
 During my shifts the carefree music of Jack Johnson directs the mood on loop.
 Customers are greeted with happy hellos, and fluorescent painted walls of positivity.
 Children and parents alike, smile in tune to the comfort and immediacy of sweet treats.
 Among the 40 plus froyo toppings, rainbow sprinkles remain the most popular.
 Tempting because of their color, sweetness and childhood nostalgia, sprinkles provide instant gratification.
 However they are artificial, lacking both substance and nutrition.

-Through print, video, sound and installation I explore the tension between the outer surface of an idealistic image and the inner reality of one’s identity.
-By engaging the viewer’s senses, I investigate the physical surface and psychological depth of sprinkles and household products in relation to the mind and body.
-This work is intended to be both seductive and grotesque as it reveals and conceals the enlarged texture or depth of idealism.
+Through sound, video and print media I examine the physical surface and psychological depth of sprinkles and household products in relation to the mind and body in a formal, minimalistic context.
 Although various textures are displayed, the viewer is denied the sensation of touch, left only with a desire for the real.
 By elevating and enlarging the generic, I question what the image points to beyond the surface of humor and absurdity- and into the texture of the sublime.

 By reverting back to a childlike innocence of carefree happiness, I immerse myself in our sentimental culture while bathing in rainbow sprinkles.
 Simultaneously, I desire to cleanse myself from such artificiality.
 I continue to search for my identity as I inevitably drown myself in my own image of femininity, guilt, and self-worship within the present.
 While searching for contentment and fulfillment, I am left empty and stained as I reflect upon the unsubstantial value of an idealistic image.
 Too much sugar makes one sick.